sheagcraig/yo/README.md

 caveats), and configure some of the launch properties, like whether to "poof" when clicked, and how to display when the screen is locked.

-Included with the Yo app is a launcher utility named `yo-yo`.
-Yo allows you to call it from the commandline, but only when a user is actively logged into a GUI session.
-That's where the launcher script steps in. `yo-yo` takes ideas from the [excellent Outset tool](https://github.com/chilcote/outset) to guarantee that configured notifications will be delivered to all users on a machine at least once.
+Included with the Yo app is a launcher utility named `yo_scheduler`.
+Yo allows you to call it from the commandline, but only when a user is actively logged into a GUI session (and generally, by that user).
+That's where the launcher script steps in. `yo_scheduler` takes ideas from the [excellent Outset tool](https://github.com/chilcote/outset) to guarantee that configured notifications will be delivered to all users on a machine at least once.
 This is of critical importance to Mac administrators who need to reliably notify enterprise users of pending changes or critical information.
-Yo and `yo-yo` are management tool agnostic, and has been used by Munki and Casper administrators around the world.
+Yo and `yo_scheduler` are management tool agnostic, and have been used by Munki and Casper administrators around the world.

 Yo differs from [terminal-notifier](https://github.com/alloy/terminal-notifier) in that it creates persistent notifications that remain in place until clicked.
 As such, it allows you to customize